 Celebrating the Khayrallah Center for Lebanese Diaspora Studies

 NC State recently celebrated an exceptionally generous $8.1 million gift to endow the Moise A. Khayrallah Center for Lebanese Diaspora Studies in the College of Humanities and Social Sciences.
 Representing the largest single gift in the history of the college, the Khayrallahs are creating the first privately endowed center at NC State, and the world’s first center on Lebanese culture and history outside of Lebanon.

 Distinguished Professor of English and Comparative Literature

-The Office for Institutional Equity and Diversity is committed to fostering an inclusive, accessible, and diverse intellectual and cultural campus experience related to the mission of North Carolina State University.
-We bring the offices of Equal Opportunity and Equity and Diversity and Inclusion together with the African American Cultural Center, the Gay, Lesbian, Bisexual, and Transgender (GLBT) Center, Multicultural Student Affairs and the Women’s Center.
+Our office fosters an inclusive, accessible and diverse intellectual and cultural campus experience at NC State.
+We encompass the areas of equal opportunity, equity, diversity and inclusion and work closely with the African American Cultural Center, the Gay, Lesbian, Bisexual and Transgender (GLBT) Center, Multicultural Student Affairs and the Women’s Center.